Give 'Em Hell (Sebastian Bach album)

-Give 'Em Hell is the fifth solo release by heavy metal singer Sebastian Bach, and the third to include all original studio recordings.
+Give 'Em Hell is the fifth studio album by heavy metal singer Sebastian Bach, and the third to include all original studio recordings.
 The album was released in Japan on March 26, 2014, in Europe on April 18, and in North America on April 22 by Frontiers Records.
 The album's lead single "Temptation", premiered on Jay Mohr's Stories podcast on February 17, 2014.
 Music videos were made for the single "Temptation", "Taking Back Tomorrow" and "All My Friends Are Dead".